thearst3rd/chess-tournament/README.md

 Huddle | Moves pieces as close as possible to its own king LightSquaresHardMode | Prefers moving its pieces onto light squares, but will let Stockfish choose which move to play out of the moves that maximize light squares | *Engine*
-DarkSquaresHardMode | Same as above but for dark squares | *Engine*
+DarkSquaresHardMode | Same as above but for dark squares | *Engine* Possessed | Uses Stockfish, but once a piece has moved, that piece is "possessed" and will continue to be moved until it is captured or has no legal moves | *Engine, Stateful*

 ## How to use the framework